-Long-sightedness, or Hyperopia, is a common vision problem that affects your ability to see up close.
+Long-sightedness, or hyperopia, is a common vision problem among these eye conditions and problems, that affects your ability to see up close.
 People can usually see distant very well, but have difficulty seeing objects that are close up.
 This affects tasks such as reading and writing.
 Long-sightedness is commonly treated using corrective lenses, glasses or contact lenses.
 Someone who is long-sighted may have difficulty seeing objects up close, blurred vision, eye fatigue and strain, crossed eyes in children, headaches and poor concentration.

 Asthenopia and Digital Eye Strain